BoldBigflank/wp-click2client/readme.txt

 2. Customize the click2client options.

 == Frequently Asked Questions ==

+= I don't see the button =
+Make sure you have set up php execution in your wordpress (You may need to get the PHP Execution plugin)

 = Where can I go for help or support? =
 Twilio will gladly help you with any questions or comments you may have with twilio services.